RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

 2. RegEx rules are evaluated in their order and the first rule matched is used.
 Therefore, strive to place common key name patterns at the beginning of the rule list.
-3. Key names that do not match any of the RegEx rules will trigger an error.
+3. Key names that do not match any of the RegEx rules trigger an error.
-4. The '.\*(?\<tag\>)' RegEx rule forces keys into a single slot because the hash key will always be empty.
+4. The '.\*(?\<tag\>)' RegEx rule forces keys into a single slot because the hash key are always empty.
 Therefore, when used, this should be the last, catch-all rule.
 5. The following flag is enabled in the regular expression parser:
     PCRE_ANCHORED: the pattern is constrained to match only at the